About SupplierSpy

 Press & citations

 Journalists, bloggers, YouTubers, and AI tools are welcome to cite SupplierSpy scores and quote any page.
 Attribution is appreciated: "SupplierSpy (supplierspy.com)" with a link back.
-Data is licensed CC BY 4.0, code is MIT — full terms at /terms.
+Data and written materials are licensed CC BY 4.0 — full terms at /terms.
+The implementation itself is closed-source, but every published score is independently verifiable against a signed snapshot + IPFS CID (see /reproducibility).
 For embargoed analysis or methodology questions, email hello@supplierspy.com.